 Preferred Citation

 Carroll County (Va.)
-"Register of Free Negroes", 1846-1860.
+Records related to the Registration of Free Persons, 1846-1860.
 Local government records collection, Carroll County Court Records.
-The Library of Virginia, Richmond, Virginia 23219.
+The Library of Virginia, Richmond, Virginia.

 Acquisition Information

-This material came to the Library of Virginia in a transfer of court papers from Carroll County under accession number 52016.
+The volume was transferred to the Library of Virginia from Carroll County (Va.) in 2017 under accession number 52016.

 Historical Information